I recently took a week out of my busy life to visit the very beautiful Ibiza, with my lovely boyfriend.

 This wouldn’t have been a problem, but the hotel was only opening that day for the first day of the season, and so two full planes of people showing up at the same time did not go down well.

-We queued for almost three hours to check in, it was hot and our bags were heavy, and there was a lot of people who just did not want to be there and queuing.
+We queued for almost three hours to check in, it was hot and our bags were heavy, and there were a lot of people who just did not want to be there and queuing.
 It wasn’t a fantastic start to a week I had worked hard for.
 BUT, the hotel staff honestly couldn’t have been nicer.
 They made sure that water, soft drinks and beer were brought around and offered free of charge to anyone and everyone.
 They were also apologising for the waiting times and they even kept lunch on for a longer time so that nobody missed out on food, or was left feeling hungry!

 I cannot fault the hotel staff, they couldn’t have been more courteous and polite, and nothing was ever too much trouble.